-In this section, we present the proposed method, Beta Distribution Ray Denoising, \ie, BEAM, for multi-view 3d object detection.
-We first introduce the DETR-style multi-view 3d object detector framework overview in Section~\ref{sec: overview}.
-Then, we elaborate on the three steps of implementing BEAM into the framework to address the duplicate predictions issue.
-In Section~\ref{sec: generation}, We depict the generation of rays.
-In Section~\ref{sec: sampling}, we introduce the Beta distribution family for sampling reference points.
-In Section~\ref{sec: denoising}, we construct spatial denoising queries along each ray, \ie, Ray Queries.
-In Section~\ref{sec: discussion}, we discuss the core differences between our proposed Ray Queries and denoising queries in previous works as well as BEAM's impact on model training.
+This section elaborates on our proposed method, Ray Denoising, for multi-view 3D object detection.
+We start with a comprehensive overview of the DETR-style multi-view 3D object detector framework in Section~\ref{sec: overview}.
+Following that, we describe the three pivotal steps for integrating Ray Denoising into the framework to address the challenge of duplicate predictions.
+Section~\ref{sec: generation} outlines the ray generation process.
+Section~\ref{sec: sampling} explains utilizing the Beta distribution family for sampling reference points.
+Section~\ref{sec: denoising} details the construction of spatial denoising queries, referred to as Ray Queries, along each ray.
+Lastly, Section~\ref{sec:discussion} delves into the essential differences between our Ray Queries and the denoising queries employed in prior works and the influence of Ray Denoising on the model training process.